Director's and officers' insurance

 D&O personal liability claims can cover a whole range of issues, from breaching health and safety laws, allegations of cyber-bullying, to misrepresentations in a pitch deck, or errors in financial reporting.

-Things to consider when choosing directors & officers cover
+Things to consider when choosing directors' and officers' cover

 If you have shareholders that own 15% or more of the company then check for a “major shareholder exclusion” – this effectively excludes any claim brought by a shareholder against the business that owns 15% or more of the company’s shares.
 And should you have shareholders, business activities or contracts with North American jurisdiction, make sure your jurisdiction allows for worldwide claims.
 Another thing is to make sure your limit is high enough as many D&O plans have an aggregate limit, meaning another director/officer could use it up should a claim be made – leaving you exposed.